chedli404/-ALL-CATS-ARE-BEAUTIFUL/GITHUB_SETUP.md

 ## GitHub Token

-You've provided a GitHub token (`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`).
+You've provided a GitHub token (`[REDACTED]`).
 This token should be added to your GitHub repository secrets to enable automated workflows.

 ## Setting Up GitHub Actions